 For example, if your maximum CPC is $3, you will be charged $3 or less per click depending on the bids and competition.
 Google will never charge you more than your maximum CPC.

-This is the exact CPC you pay for the click and it is always equal to or less than the maximum CPC.
+This is the exact CPC you pay for the click, and it is always equal to or less than the maximum CPC.
 Actual CPC is a tricky one that you must understand to optimize your ad campaigns.
-For example, here is the formula Google Ads used for the calculation of Actual CPC:
+For example, here is the Actual CPC formula used by Google Ads:

 The Actual CPC is what you’ll be charged and it is determined by the ad rank of your competitor and your quality score.
 Needless to say, the higher your ad quality score is, the better it is for you, because it will lower your actual CPC.